azdavis/dotfiles/readme.rst

 detailed.

 It is possible to use ``dotfiles`` both while tracking upstream changes and keeping your own modifications intact.
-If you commit your changes in ``$HOME/.config``, the update script will respect them.
-This is useful for things like making changes to the ``user`` section of ``git/config``.

 The update script rebases your local HEAD against the upstream origin/master.
-If merge conflicts arise between upstream and what you have, you will have to resolve them.
+If merge conflicts arise, you will have to resolve them.

 If you understand and accept the risks::